panditofcodes/Frappe-coding-standards/README.md

-Certainly!
-Below is the **final consolidated article** that merges both content blocks into a single, well-structured **guide for Frappe and ERPNext Customization Coding Standards**, complete with **naming conventions, examples, and best practices**.

----

 # ✅ Frappe & ERPNext Customization Coding Standards and Best Practices

 > A Complete Developer Handbook with Code Examples, Naming Rules, and Implementation Tips